 We all know sugar is not good for us.
 We could argue about weather grains in any form should be eaten or not, but I am not here to preach so I’ll just keep it at: We have decided to not include sugar or grains in our diet.

 For us, that works great.

-This is the reason all my recipes are sugar free and gluten free
+This is the reason all my recipes are free of processed sugar and gluten free

-I substitute “normal flour” (grains) with different nut flours and ground seeds.
+I substitute “normal flour” (grains) with different nut flours, buckwheat flour and ground seeds.
 This works perfect and if you have a grinder or a good mixer you can let your creativity run free here.